-Bombay Hook National Wildlife Refuge Loop is a 8.3 mile loop trail located near Smyrna, DE and is good for all skill levels.
+Bombay Hook National Wildlife Refuge Loop is a 8.3 mile loop trail located near Smyrna, Delaware and is good for all skill levels.
 The trail is primarily used for hiking, trail running, birding, and scenic driving and is accessible from September until May.

 Trails are okay.
 Nice view of the water but the bugs are awful.
 Couldn't enjoy much because of this.
 However, did drive on the one loop and this was quite nice.
 Safe from the bugs!